 Register for Auditions and/or the Test

 Registration to audition or test for these schools is now closed—the deadline was October 11, 2018.
 If you registered, your audition or test tickets are now available to print or to pick up at your current school.

 Prepare for Auditions and/or the Test

-- Register by October 11, 2018, to audition for LaGuardia High School and/or take the SHSAT.
+- Register to audition for LaGuardia High School and/or schedule the SHSAT.